 The branch of economics called Game Theory gives us tools to figure the probabilities and outcomes in situations like this.
 And because it’s math and probabilities, Game Theory can be simulated with computers.

-For his book The Evolution of Cooperation, David Axelrod hosted tournaments featuring computers playing against each other using various stratagems in The Prisoner’s Dilemma, one strategy has been shown the consistent winner: Tit for Tat.
+For his book The Evolution of Cooperation, Robert Axelrod hosted tournaments featuring computers playing against each other using various stratagems in The Prisoner’s Dilemma.
+In repeated competitions, one strategy has been shown the consistent winner: Tit for Tat.

 Tit for Tat a simple strategy: